Let’s meet Recruiting Manager, Mikayla Weiner

 Absolutely!
 I’m a Northern California native and went to the University of Arizona to pursue a degree in Business Management.
 Through several career fairs and internal hiring events, I learned that the staffing industry could be an awesome fit for someone like me, right out of college and looking to work in a fast- paced, people-focused environment.
 Four years later, and needless to say, I love what I do!

 What attracted you to work in the staffing industry?

 I’m an extremely people-oriented person and I thrive off of connecting with others.
 So, the idea of playing “match maker” to establish long-term relationships with candidates and match them with our client’s needs was extremely attractive to me.

 What are your favorite aspects of working with candidates?

 As I mentioned before, I love building relationships with my candidates and I really enjoy taking the time to learn exactly where their specialties lie.
-By doing this, I’ve been able to place the perfect candidates with our clients and I’ve given my candidates an opportunity to accelerate their career and better provide for themselves and their family.
+By doing this, I’ve been able to place the perfect candidates with our clients and I’ve given my candidates an opportunity to accelerate their careers and better provide for themselves and their families.
 Making that perfect placement and knowing you made an impact on someone’s life is what makes this job 100% worth it!